 Patient recruitment for clinical trials is a problem with African American and Hispanic patients in particular having been historically underrepresented.
 CtrlTrial is an AI-powered tool to help physicians identify patients for clinical trials to solve inequitable under-recruitment of patients to clinical trials within their catchment area.

 Lack of racial, socioeconomic, and geographic diversity in medicine is a rate-limiting factor in efforts to eliminate health care disparities.
-Elevation Med Prep offers medical school admissions consulting services and envisions a day when socioeconomic barriers, social connections, and access to information are no longer contributing factors to medical school acceptance.
-Recent news: The team recently cheered on a second cohort of medical school applicants as they received their white coats at institutions across the nation.
-Half of these students are underrepresented minorities.
-Elevation Med Prep is looking for sponsors to support their work.
+Elevation Gateway offers medical school admissions consulting services and envisions a day when socioeconomic barriers, social connections, and access to information are no longer contributing factors to medical school acceptance.
+Recent news: They have formalized a partnership with New Haven Public School students and have been selected as a client of Yale Law School’s Entrepreneurship and Innovation Clinic.

 Sprxng, Rita Wilson Seed Grant Winner, 2020

 Sprxng is the first, reusable menstrual product that includes a treatment for menstrual pains.
 The product was engineered with menstruators in humanitarian settings such as refugee camps, menstruators in rural settings, and menstruators with disabilities in mind.
-Recent news: Sprxng was recently awarded the Pozen Social Innovation Prize that is awarded to a solution that improves the lives of women and girls.
-They have been selected as 1 of 10 teams to join the inaugural cohort for MIT Solv[ed] youth innovators cohort.
-The team is hiring for a communications manager.
+Recent news: They have been selected as 1 of 10 teams Managing Director to join the inaugural cohort for MIT Solv[ed] youth innovators cohort.

 The Bandana Project is a grassroots mental health awareness and suicide prevention campaign aimed at reducing the stigmas of mental illnesses and seeking care on college campuses -giving folks the tools to support themselves and others - and more.